-Receiving clear feedback on the progress serves as a confirmation that we are improving.
-The feedback, either in the form of internal awareness or an observation coming from others, motivates us to continue doing our task.
+Receiving clear feedback on the progress confirms that we are improving.
+The feedback, either in the form of internal awareness or an observation from others, motivates us to continue doing our tasks.

 Flow occurs when we are engaged in an activity that we enjoy.
-But we must also have the necessary skills and be confident in our ability to complete it.
-Because flow is based on a mastery of a skill, we need to continually adjust the challenges and complexity of the activity.
+But for this experience to be immersive and fulfilling, it is crucial to have the necessary skills and confidence to complete it.
+The journey through the flow is not a static one; as we grow and refine our skills, it is essential to continually adjust the challenges and complexity of the activity to maintain this state.

 Benefits of Flow

-Achieving flow in everyday life is an essential component of both creativity, productivity, and well-being.
+Achieving flow in everyday life is an essential component of creativity, productivity, and well-being.
 The flow state is seen as the optimal experience because it provides a high level of gratification.
-When we are experiencing a state of creative flow, we are at our happiest.
+When experiencing a state of creative flow, we are at our happiest.